You must use paycards for public car parks and in chargeable parking areas on the street.

 Long and short stay car parks

-If any of the scratched details are not visible, are scratched incorrectly, or are not scratched, then you will be issued with a parking fine.
+- any of the scratched details on your paycard are not visible, scratched incorrectly or are not scratched

-- if you're using more than one paycard, they must all have the same details scratched off
+- you're using more than 1 paycard and they have different details scratched off

-- if you make a mistake when scratching your paycard, you must discard it and scratch another
+If you make a mistake when scratching your paycard, you must discard it and use another.

-- if you can’t scratch off the silver coating, either mark the intended details very clearly by using a pen or make a hole.
+If you cannot scratch off the silver coating you can either mark the intended details very clearly by using a pen or make a hole.
 We will not accept lightly marked details.

-Eco permits and paycards are only available from Parking Control Office in Sand Street car park.
+Eco-friendly parking permits are only available from Parking Control Office in Sand Street car park.

-If you park frequently and for long periods of time, then season tickets may be cheaper and more convenient.
+If you park frequently and for long periods of time season tickets may be cheaper and more convenient.